earthcubeprojects-chords/chords/_pages/admin.md

 Plot offset: Time the plot for display.

 Sample Rate: How often you are sampling data, in seconds (fastest is 1 second).
+It is also used for visual purposes as this determines when the little circle next to the instrument is green or red.

 ### Variables